trynthink/scout/docs/tutorials.rst

 ..
 CREATE A SECTION FOR THE DOCUMENTATION THAT OUTLINES EVERY POSSIBLE COMBINATION OF SPECIFICATIONS FOR AN ECM, ESPECIALLY IN TERMS OF SPECIFYING PROBABILITY DISTRIBUTIONS OF VARIOUS TYPES, AND SPECIFYING C/P/L AT VARYING LEVELS OF DETAIL/SPECIFICITY

+In this tutorial, reference versions of the ECMs are provided as separate files for download to minimize confusion while learning how to write new ECMs.
+To add ECMs to Scout for analysis, all of the ECMs will be added to a single file, not input as a separate JSON file for each ECM.
+The structure of this single file and the process of adding ECMs is covered by the :ref:`second tutorial <tuts-2>`.

 JSON syntax basics
 ~~~~~~~~~~~~~~~~~~